Missing Values in Clinical Research [EP16]

 Detailed information about this course:

-Missing data frequently occur in clinical trials.
+Missing data frequently occur in clinical trials as well as observational studies.
 An important source for missing data are patients who leave the study prematurely, so-called dropouts.
 Alternatively, intermittent missing data might occur as well.

 When patients are evaluated only once under treatment, then the presence of dropouts makes it hard to comply with the intention-to-treat (ITT) principle.
 However, when repeated measurements are taken then one can make use of the observed portion of the data to retrieve information on dropouts.
-Generally, commonly used methods to analyse incomplete longitudinal clinical trial data include complete-case (CC) analysis and an analysis using the last observation carried forward (LOCF).
-However, these methods rest on strong and unverifiable assumptions about the dropout mechanism.
-Over the last decades, a number of longitudinal data analysis methods have been suggested, providing a valid estimate for, e.g., the treatment effect under less restrictive assumptions.
+Generally, commonly used methods to analyse incomplete data include complete-case (CC) analysis and, in longitudinal studies, an analysis using the last observation carried forward (LOCF).
+However, these methods rest on strong and unverifiable assumptions about the missing mechanism.
+Over the last decades, a number of analysis methods have been suggested, providing a valid estimate for, e.g., the treatment effect under less restrictive assumptions.

 Gain insight in various repeated measurements models and under which missing data mechanism they will provide valid estimates of the treatment effect.